panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ---
-title: "A Simple Explanation of React Context and useContext() Hook"
+title: "A Guide on React Context and useContext() Hook"
 description: "The context in React let's you supply data to deeply nested components in a convinient way."
 published: "2021-08-31T12:00Z"
 modified: "2021-08-31T12:00Z"